 Whether cleaning out the garage or cleaning up after a DIY construction project, there are times you find yourself left with a large amount of waste materials.
 Often dumpster rentals are a cost effective way to dispose of the waste on your own schedule rather than being at the helm of a team of overpriced professionals.

 An important dumpster FAQ is “What can I put in my dumpster?”
 It is a good idea to look through the waste you are disposing of and discover if there are any hazardous materials.
 Most homeowners hazardous materials fall into the EPA’s (Environmental Protection Agency) Household Hazardous Waste (HHW) category.
-HHW’s are generally products with “corrosive, toxic, ignitable, or reactive ingredients … such as paints, cleaners, oils, batteries, and pesticides that contain potentially hazardous ingredients…” A full description can be found on this site.
-Many HHW’s also fall into the Universal Wastes category which includes items that are widely used.
+HHW’s are generally products with “corrosive, toxic, ignitable, or reactive ingredients … such as paints, cleaners, oils, batteries, and pesticides that contain potentially hazardous ingredients…” Many HHW’s also fall into the Universal Wastes category which includes items that are widely used.
 This category encompasses certain light bulbs and a wide variety of items containing Mercury as well.
 The EPA has federal list of Universal Wastes, but every state and district can add and sometimes subtract the items on it, so it is best to check with your local government.
-Here are two helpful links for local information by State and Region respectively.

 When it comes to the disposal of Hazardous Materials, it is best to look at the EPA’s recommended steps for all waste disposal; Reduction, Reuse, Recycle and Dispose.
 Since Reduction is more a tip for the future and less helpful here, your best bet is to start with Reuse and Recycle.
 Do a local search for agencies that collect and recycle items like paint, oils and cleaners that can be used by others.
 You can bring in unwanted materials and look for reduced priced items that might fit your current project.